Nonhomogeneous Boundary-Value Problems for One-Dimensional Nonlinear Schr\"odinger Equations: Overview

 (see \cite{holmer} for a more detailed discussion and \cite{Audiard-1,Audiard-2} for recent studies of this issue for Schr\"odinger equations).
 We are thus led to complete the definition of well posedness for the IBVP (\ref{half}) with the stipulation \eqref{optimal}.

-As for the IBVP (\ref{finite}), one might also imagine that the correct value should be $s'=\frac{2s+1}{4}.$ However, as we will see presently, this is not the case.
+For the IBVP (\ref{finite}), one might imagine that the correct value should also be $s'=\frac{2s+1}{4}.$ However, as will be seen presently, this is not the case.
 Instead, the optimal relation between $s$ and $s'$ for the IBVP (\ref{finite}) is

 Thus, a significant, albeit technical difference, emerges between the IBVP (\ref{half}) (posed on an unbounded domain) and the IBVP (\ref{finite}) (posed on a finite domain).